 To solve the problem of inaccurately identifying AD patients, a majority of researchers have put their attention on how to construct a powerful marker in line with sMRI images [12], [13], [14], [15], [16], [17], [18], [19], [20].
 According to those existing works, AD classification methods can be roughly divided into three categories: voxel (or vertex)based [21], [22], [23], [24], [25], regions of interest (ROI)based [26], [27], [28], [29], and patch-based methods [30], [31], [32].
 In the voxel-based method, features are simply extracted based on statistics or selection of voxels.
 Ju et al. proposed to use deep learning with brain network and clinical relevant text information to make early diagnosis of Alzheimer's disease [33].
 However, the voxel-based features usually have much higher dimensionality and noisy, which may not be related to the disease.
-Thus, the dimensions of the voxel-based features need be reduced by techniques such as smoothing [34], downsampling [35] and feature selection [36] so that the classifiers are more effective and efficient.
-In the ROI-based method, a brain sMRI image is segmented into different tissue ROIs, and then an ROI-based feature vector or a vector of the relationships between those ROIs is used to describe the sMRI image in classifying AD patients.
-Ahmed et al. developed an automatic classification framework for AD recognition using hippocampal visual features [37].
-However, spatial features used to represent
+Thus, the dimensions of the voxel-based features need be reduced by techniques such as smoothing [34], downsampling [35] and feature selection [36] so that the classifiers are more effective and

-J. Feng, S.-W. Zhang, and L. Chen are with Key Laboratory of Information Fusion Technology of Ministry of Education, School of Automation, Northwestern Polytechnical University, Xi'an, 710072, China.
-E-mail: zhangsw@nwpu.edu.cn, Inchen@sibs.ac.cn.
+Jinwang Feng and Shao-Wu Zhang are with the Key Laboratory of Information Fusion Technology of Ministry of Education, School of Automation, Northwestern Polytechnical University, Xi'an 710072, China.
+E-mail: jinwangfeng11@163.com, zhangsw@nwpu.edu.cn.

-L. Chen is also with Key Laboratory of Systems Biology, Shanghai Institutes for Biochemistry and Cell Biology, Center for Excellence in Molecular Cell Science, Chinese Academy of Sciences, Shanghai 200031, China; Key Laboratory of Systems Biology, Hangzhou Institute for Advanced Study, University of Chinese Academy of Sciences, Chinese Academy of Sciences, Hangzhou 310024, China; School of Life Science and Technology, ShanghaiTech University, Shanghai 201210, China.
+• Luonan Chen is with the Key Laboratory of Information Fusion Technology of Ministry of Education, School of Automation, Northwestern Polytechnical University, Xi'an 710072, China, the Key Laboratory of Systems Biology, Shanghai Institute of Biochemistry and Cell Biology, Center for Excellence in Molecular Cell Science, Chinese Academy of Sciences, Shanghai 200031, China, the Key Laboratory of Systems Biology, Hangzhou Institute for Advanced Study, University of Chinese Academy of Sciences, Hangzhou 310024, China, and also with the School of Life Science and Technology, ShanghaiTech University, Shanghai 201210, China.
+E-mail: Inchen@sibs.ac.cn.